 7 Pot peppers are known for their wicked heat, and the 7 Pot Brain Strain is no exception.
 This is a scorching hot pepper (1,000,000 to 1,350,000 Scoville heat units), with a fruity, slightly smoky flavor lurking behind the sun-like burn.
 But what makes the Brain Strain different is its looks.
 This chili has been cultivated to look much like the human brain – lumpy, folding, and bulbous – with more internal membrane than most other 7 Pot chilies.
 It’s a unique visual twist not often found on the pepper scale.

 How hot is the 7 Pot Brain Strain?

 This is where the 7 Pot Brain Strain has its true uniqueness.
 The Brain Strain pepper was cultivated by chili grower David Capiello.
-He selectively bred 7 Pot peppers over a course of seasons – choosing ton only cultivate those plants that had “brain-like” traits – grainy in texture, folded, wrinkly, and bulbous.
+He selectively bred 7 Pot peppers over a course of seasons – choosing to only cultivate those plants that had “brain-like” traits – grainy in texture, folded, wrinkly, and bulbous.
 That selective breeding led to a super-hot pepper with a distinct brain-like look, both on the outside and in.

-The interior contains more membrane (where much of a chili’s heat is found) than other comparable peppers.
+The interior of the pods contain more membrane (where much of a chili’s heat is found) than other comparable peppers.
 It’s a fun super-hot in this way – few chili peppers on the Scoville scale nod in their name to their look.
 The Bulgarian carrot pepper comes to mind, but for super-hots it’s typically names that only speak to their heat (Carolina Reaper, Komodo Dragon).
 Of course, this pepper truly strains the brain, too – so the name works in all ways.

-It looks much like other 7 Pots (habanero-like in appearance, aging from green to red), but it can also grow a tail, similar to the Trinidad Moruga Scorpion.
+It can look much like other 7 Pots (roughly two inches in length, aging from green to red), but it can also grow a tail, similar to the Trinidad Moruga Scorpion.
 In fact, there is talk that the 7 Pot Brain Strain is a Moruga Scorpion, though most believe that these are two distinctly different chilies.
 Brain Strain chilies also have multiple color varieties including yellow and chocolate.

 Where can you buy 7 Pot Brain Strain?